Viscoelastic materials are most energy efficient when loaded and unloaded at equal rates: Materials and Methods

 \subsection{Custom-waveform DMA}

 Using the arbitrary waveform mode of the TA Instruments RSA-G2 dynamic mechanical analyzer (DMA), symmetric and asymmetric triangular waves were constructed by superimposing positively sloped and negatively sloped strain versus time lines for the loading and unloading phase respectively.
-The loading and unloading times of \SI{0.1}{s}, \SI{0.316}{s}, \SI{1}{s}, \SI{3.16}{s}, and \SI{10}{s}, spanning a difference of two orders of magnitude between the shortest and longest time, were used to create 25 different loading and unloading combinations.
+Combinations of five loading times (\SI{0.1}{s}, \SI{0.316}{s}, \SI{1}{s}, \SI{3.16}{s}, and \SI{10}{s}) and five unloading times (\SI{0.1}{s}, \SI{0.316}{s}, \SI{1}{s}, \SI{3.16}{s}, and \SI{10}{s}) were used to create 25 different loading and unloading combinations.
+The results in Supplemental Table S1-S2 highlight the loading and unloading time combinations used.
+The times were chosen to span a difference of two orders of magnitude between the shortest and longest time.

 The samples were secured to the tensile clamps of the DMA and a randomized ordering of the 25 different loading and unloading combinations were conducted at $\sim$ \SI{23}{\celsius} for the selected maximum strain.
 Three cycles were performed consecutively at a single loading/unloading combination.
 Between each loading/unloading combination, the samples were allowed to relax \SI{120}{s} at zero strain to ensure the previous loading history of the material did not affect the results.
 For the synthetic elastomers, the loading gap with the clamped sample was increased incrementally so that the sample experienced no initial compressive stress.
-For the tendon sample, $\sim$ \SI{0.05}{N} of preload force was imposed to reach a sensitive force range that resulted in a final loading gap of $\sim$ \SI{18}{mm}.
-To keep the tendon sample hydrated, saline solution was applied using a cotton swab during each relaxation period.
+For the tendon samples, $\sim$ \SI{0.05}{N} of preload force was imposed to reach a sensitive force range that resulted in a final loading gap of $\sim$ \SI{18}{mm}.
+A preconditioning protocol of 12 cycles at 3\% strain was applied to the tendon samples before testing, consistent with the recommendations of ref. ~\cite{ebrahimi2019effect}.
+To keep the tendon samples hydrated, saline solution was applied using a cotton swab during each relaxation period.
+Because we measured tensile force for thin samples near their equilibrium length, we did not measure any significant negative force due to buckling of the material in response to compression.

 The energy input and output for a cycle were computed by numerically integrating the positive area under the stress versus strain curve for the loading and unloading phase respectively.
-The resilience was calculated by dividing the energy output by the energy input at the third loading and unloading cycle.
+Resilience was calculated by dividing the energy output by the energy input at the third loading and unloading cycle to mitigate transient material response and the Mullins effect~\cite{cheng2009mechanical}.